Ginseng tea: Benefits

+Several studies have shown that ginseng may boost the immune system and lower blood sugar; as it contains many antioxidants, ginseng can also reduce inflammation, and there is some evidence that ginseng might benefit brain-function and give a small, short-term boost to concentration and learning.

 As a widely popular natural health item amongst Koreans, red ginseng in particular is available in various forms such as liquid, capsule, powder, round root, and even candies like jelly.
 Fans of this supplement consume it to relieve fatigue, increase natural immunity, and improve blood circulation.
-Of these benefits and other believed benefits, only five uses have been officially recognized by a Korean national agency; the Ministry of Food and Drug Safety.
-The five officially recognized benefits are: immunity enhancement, fatigue improvement, blood circulation improvement, memory enhancement, and antioxidant action.

-Immunity enhancement from the use of Korean red ginseng results from the ginseng stimulating the naturally occurring macrophages in the body that assist in removing unwanted viruses from the human body, a benefit claimed by Professor Lee Dong-kwon from Sungkyunkwan University College of Pharmacy.
-Trials led by Professor Kim Hyung-jun at Semyung University Oriental Medicine Hospital backed up this claim when a human trial involving 2g dosages to 99 subjects led to an overall increase in the number of white blood cells after 8 weeks of ginseng administration.

-Fatigue improvement is a benefit that results from the effects of ginseng in the muscle, where lactic acid is suppressed by ginseng having properties that reduce the free radicals that would otherwise promote accumulation of lactic acid leading to fatigued post-exercise.

-The claim of improved blood circulation comes from a result of findings where the consumption of Korean red ginseng appears to expand blood vessels through an increase in the creation of nitric oxide within them.
-Further recognized by the Ministry of Food and Drug Safety in Korea is the inhibition of aggregation helping to reduce blood clots in the vessels.

 Currently at least two trials have been run to test the effectiveness of ginseng on memory cognition and in both trials, adults who were given ginseng showed a significant increase in memory function compared to their placebo groups.
 One trial was conducted by Professor Kim Man-ho at Seoul National University College of Medicine and the other was conducted under Professor David Ormonde Kennedy at Northumbria University.

-The fifth and final officially recognized benefit of ginseng: antioxidation, comes from research reported by Professor Lee Jong-ho from the Department of Food and Nutrition within Yonsei University.
-According to his team, ‘it reduced the DNA damage of lymphocytes and increased the activity of antioxidant enzymes…’

 According to the Journal of Ethnopharmacology, ginseng, regardless of where it is grown or cultivated from is believed to provide tonic rejuvenation, antioxidation, antifatigue, and neuroprotective properties to the consumer; implying the location ginseng is grown should have no effect on the probable benefits.

 However, all research and claims still lack extensive research and trials and a medical professional should be consulted prior to beginning treatment or supplementary care utilizing red ginseng in any form or quantity.